digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/12_Testing.rst

 Flags Controlling Serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The user can save the final coverage results of a ``daml test`` invocation using ``--save-coverage FILE``.
-This will write the list of templates and choices in scope, along with the list of templates created and choices exercised.
+You can save the final coverage results of a ``daml test`` invocation using ``--save-coverage FILE``.
+This writes the list of templates and choices in scope, along with the list of templates created and choices exercised.

-The user can read in previous coverage results using ``--load-coverage FILE``.
+You can read in previous coverage results using ``--load-coverage FILE``.
 This flag can be set multiple times, in which case the results from each file will be read and aggregated into the final result.

-There may be occasions where we only need to aggregate coverage results from files, without running any tests - for this we have provided the ``--load-coverage-only`` flag, which ensures that no tests are run.
+There may be occasions where you only need to aggregate coverage results from files, without running any tests.
+To do that, use the ``--load-coverage-only`` flag, which ensures that no tests are run.

 Flags Controlling Report
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Enabling ``--show-coverage`` tells the final printed report to include the names of any templates, choices, and interfaces which are not covered.
-By default, the report only reports percentage of coverage.
+By default, the report only reports the percentage of coverage.

 Define templates, choices, and interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~